gsgbills/MITIBMCloud/README.md

 Here are the steps to setup your account to use Machine Learing (ML) training runs on different numbers and types of GPUs.
 **These steps use a Command Line Interface (CLI).
 There is an alternative browser used interface**

-What we will do:
+What we will do as a one time Setup:
 0. Confirm that you have an IBM Cloud userid
 1. Download [CLI tools](https://console.bluemix.net/docs/cli/index.html#overview) to access and manage resources in the IBM Cloud
+2. Configure your IBM Cloud account.
+3. Create a Watson ML Instance
-2. Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.
+4. Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.
-3. 4.
-Configure your IBM Cloud githaccount

 ### Step 0: Confirm that you have a valid account on IBM Cloud.